containerbuildsystem/atomic-reactor/README.md

 IP address `172.17.42.1` should be address of docker0 network interface.
 Update it if yours is different.
 Also, don't forget to start the registry.

-Bear in mind that you shouldn't mix build methods: if you use _hostdocker_ method with build image for _privileged_ method, it won't work.
+Bear in mind that you shouldn't mix build methods.
+If you use _hostdocker_ method with build image for _privileged_ method, then it won't work.

 ## Further reading